 In particular, we have a constant error 0.05 if the size is O(k).
 For detailed illustration of the proof, see Theorem B.2.
-Here is the intuition: GR model will predict a uniform distribution over the
+Here is the intuition: GR model will predict a uniform distribution over the valid first tokens, but the ground-truth should be proportional to the number of valid documents in each valid branch.
+Due to the variance of the sampling, the ground-truth distribution will not be exactly uniform.

 General relevance distribution.
 Following the same idea of the uniform case, we further give the result for general relevance distributions.
-The key is the Simpson diversity index [45], which is used for measuring the degree of concentration.
+The key is the Simpson diversity index [44], which is used for measuring the degree of concentration.
 We introduce the average Simpson diversity index.
 It is computed as the squared expectation of root sum of squared probabilities $Pr(d \mid d_1)$, i.e.,